BelianiRafal/Constructor/README.md

   country,           -> get access to rendered country type,              -> template type (newsletter or landing) name,              -> template name,
-  utm:               -> tracking url with id, categories,        -> categories handled by app background,        -> background color | default #ffffff -> located in initApp.js, | possibility to add user color in app.js for template. config             -> config object that is defined in app.js file
+  utm:               -> tracking url with id for newsletter type, emprty string for landing type see utils/getTrackingUrl.js, categories,        -> categories handled by app background,        -> background color | default #ffffff -> located in initApp.js, | possibility to add user color in app.js for template. config             -> config object that is defined in app.js file